Lesson video

 That's because pi cannot be written accurately as a decimal because it has an infinite number of digits.

-There are more digits after that one four.
+There are more digits after that 1-4.

-Pause the video while you make a choice, and press play when you're ready for an answer.
+Pause the video while you make a choice and press Play when you're ready for an answer.

-Now, you might be thinking, "Oh my word, do I have to type in 3.
+Now you might be thinking, "Oh, my word, do I have to type in 3.

 So when typing a calculation using the pi button, the calculator will often give an answer that is in terms of pi.